Bennyr20/mal/BennyPython/README.md

 _2/15/20_

 Finished Tail Call optimization.
 Not the hardest thing, but took a while because it was a pain to debug.
-Moving on to step 5.
+Moving on to step 6.

+Finished step 6

+_2/16/20_

+Moving onto step 7: Quoting.